Ford Falcon (XR): Overview

 The XR series was introduced in September 1966.
 Styling was based on the third-generation 1966 US Ford Falcon, and it was promoted as the "Mustang-bred Falcon".
 It was the first Australian Falcon to be offered with a V8 engine, the 200 bhp, 289 cubic inch (4.7 L) Windsor unit.
 The XR marked the first time a V8 engine could be optioned in all trim levels of an Australian car, V8s having previously been reserved for the more upmarket variants.
 The 144 cubic inch (2.4 L) six-cylinder engine was deleted for the XR series, leaving the 170 cubic inch (2.8 L) six as the base Falcon engine.
 A 200 cubic inch (3.3 L) six was also available and a 200ci super pursuit motor.

 The XR series was initially offered in 9 different models: Falcon, Falcon 500, and Fairmont sedans, Falcon, Falcon 500, and Fairmont wagons, Falcon and Falcon 500 utilities, and the Falcon Van.
 The new wagons shared the 111 in wheelbase with the XR sedans, unlike the 1966 US Falcon wagons which featured a 115 in wheelbase.
 The Falcon 500 replaced the Falcon Deluxe of the XP series and the two-door hardtop body style available in the XP series was not offered in the XR range.

 The Falcon XR won the Wheels Car of the Year award in 1966, giving Ford Falcon two straight wins.

+The Falcon XR was the first Falcon to be assembled at the Ford New Zealand assembly plant at Seaview, the previous XL, XM and XP models being previously imported fully built up from Australia, essentially only in station wagon form.